Minnesota Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing MCDPA for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

 If a broker does not respond within 45 days, file a complaint with the Minnesota Attorney General.
 The enforcement authority can assess civil penalties and compel compliance.

-File a complaint with Minnesota Attorney General \u2197FAQ: Minnesota data removal
+File a complaint with Minnesota Attorney General ↗FAQ: Minnesota data removal

 What makes MCDPA different from other state privacy laws?+

-MCDPA has the strongest automated-decision transparency rights — you can demand a plain-language explanation of how a profile was built and request human review.
+MCDPA has the strongest automated-decision transparency rights, you can demand a plain-language explanation of how a profile was built and request human review.
 It also imposes data-minimization obligations on controllers, requiring them to actively delete data they no longer need.